lektorium-tutor/lekt/docs/plugins/v0/api.rst

 The ``command`` attribute is assumed to be a `click.Command <https://click.palletsprojects.com/en/8.0.x/api/#commands>`__ object, and you typically implement them using the `click.command <https://click.palletsprojects.com/en/8.0.x/api/#click.command>`__ decorator.

-You may also use the `click.pass_obj <https://click.palletsprojects.com/en/8.0.x/api/#click.pass_obj>`__ decorator to pass the CLI `context <https://click.palletsprojects.com/en/8.0.x/api/#click.Context>`__, such as when you want to access Tutor configuration settings from your command.
+You may also use the `click.pass_obj <https://click.palletsprojects.com/en/8.0.x/api/#click.pass_obj>`__ decorator to pass the CLI `context <https://click.palletsprojects.com/en/8.0.x/api/#click.Context>`__, such as when you want to access Lekt configuration settings from your command.

 Example::